Recovering Information from SSD: Myths and Reality

+Read about SSD recovery issues: physical destruction of files with TRIM command and when it doesn’t work.
 SSD drives are quickly replacing traditional magnetic hard disks.
 Often used as system disks, SSD drives hold the operating system, application, and all or most user files such as documents, settings, browser favorites, email etc. Having no moving parts, SSD drives are supposedly more reliable than their mechanical counterparts.
 However, user error, virus attacks and operating system failures present similar issues of data integrity.

 Is it possible to recover files lost from an SSD drive?
 The situation with SSD data recovery is very different compared to what we’re used to with magnetic disks.
 It is not always possible to recover files from an SSD – but it’s not always impossible either.
-Let’s look at different scenarios and see what can be done if a proper tool (such as “Hetman Partition Recovery”) is used.
+Let’s look at different scenarios and see what can be done if a proper tool (such as Hetman Partition Recovery) is used.

-Recovering Files Deleted from an SSD Drive: Mostly Impossible
+- Recovering Files from an SSD

 More often than not, files that were deleted from an SSD drive will not be recoverable.
 This may not be what you wanted to hear, but there is a thing specific to SSD drives that does not exist on traditional media: TRIM.
 The TRIM command causes the SSD controller to physically clear data blocks that were used to store deleted files.
 In other words, the controller will receive a command the very moment you delete a file.
 Granted, the actual data wipe does not occur momentarily, but today’s SSD controllers are designed to report a data block empty as soon as the command is received – even if the actual wipe of that block occurs at a later point.

 The speed of SSD drives from vendors like Corsair, Kingmax, Kingston, PQI and others is virtually the same.
 Regardless of the manufacturer, you can say it for a fact that the execution of the TRIM command is a nearly 100% guarantee of file deletion.